deutschebank/fluxnova-docs-manual/content/update/patch-level.md

 The 7.22.0 release [replaced the runtime with the historic process instance query]({{< ref "/update/minor/721-to-722/_index.md#cockpit-process-instance-batch-modification" >}}) in Cockpit when performing a [Process Instance Batch Modification][process-instance-modification].

 {{< note title="Heads-up!" class="warning" >}}
-After migrating to 7.22.1, the behavior of the `Activity ID` filter when batch modifying process instances will change back to the old behavior you are used to from Camunda versions <= 7.21.X.
+After migrating to 7.22.1, the behavior of the `Activity ID` filter when batch modifying process instances will change back to the old behavior you are used to from Flowave versions <= 7.21.X.
 {{< /note >}}

 The 7.22.0 release introduced a limitation for the `Activity ID` filter: Filtering for activities marked as `asyncBefore`/`asyncAfter` with active instances didn't yield process instances when using the `Activity ID` filter.